du1204/du1204.github.io/index.md

 ## News and Upcoming Events

+- THe paper [[KKS+24]](https://www.nature.com/articles/s41598-024-63393-1) entitled "Harnessing the potential of shared data in a secure, inclusive, and resilient manner via multi-key homomorphic encryption" was published at [Scientific Reports](https://www.nature.com/srep/).

+- The paper [[KWK+24]](https://eprint.iacr.org/2024/707) entitled "Towards a Polynomial Instruction Based Compiler for Fully Homomorphic Encryption Accelerators" was uploaded to eprint Archive, which introduces a new instruction set called P-ISA for a general FHE accelerator.

 - The paper [[DKMS23]](https://eprint.iacr.org/2023/112.pdf) entitled "Faster Amortized FHEW bootstrapping using Ring Automorphisms" was accepted to [PKC 2024](https://pkc.iacr.org/2024/).

 - The paper [[AAB+23]](https://eprint.iacr.org/2023/1462.pdf) entitled "High-precision RNS-CKKS on fixed but smaller word-size architectures: theory and application" was accepted to [WAHC 2023](https://homomorphicencryption.org/workshops-wahc23/).